 A Brief History

-Queen Elizabeth’s Grammar School (QEGS) was founded in 1585.
+Queen Elizabeth’s Grammar School (QEGS) was founded in 1585 as a school of Christian religious character.
 The original “Old School” is in the centre of the town but from 1909 teaching has been based on The Green Road Site where the school developed as a mixed Grammar School.

 In 1973, the Ashbourne County Secondary School on Old Derby Road closed and amalgamated with QEGS to form a single comprehensive school operating on split sites, serving children of all abilities from Ashbourne and the surrounding area between the ages of 11 and 18.